 The disciples were amazed, even after witnessing everything Jesus had been doing, they were amazed that “the wind and waves even obeyed Him.”

 Jesus wasn’t shocked by the storm, He knew when He boarded the boat what was ahead, He didn’t need a weather forecast.

-Perhaps we start to become a bit like this egg, looking fine on the outside, untouched by life’s ordeals…… but a little hard on the inside.
+I have here a hard boiled egg, a cooked carrot and a pot of coffee.
+Perhaps in our times of difficulty we become a bit like the boiled egg, looking fine on the outside, untouched by life’s ordeals….. but a little hard on the inside.

-Or, maybe, we’re like this carrot, gone to pieces completely!
+Or, maybe, we’re like the cooked carrot, gone to pieces completely!
 Our emotions are uncontrollable; we can’t think straight.
-We’re headed for the pity party, the poor old me’s.
+We’re headed for the pity party, the ‘poor old me’ time.
 I’ve definitely been there!
 I remember someone sharing, some time back, about a serious health issue she had and how she went through it, and she said something like, “….it’s ok to have a bit of a pity party…. but don’t stay there.”

 There’s nothing wrong with being upset or afraid, there’s nothing wrong with asking God what’s going on.
 He doesn’t want us to shut down our feelings, but he also doesn’t want us to let them drown us either.

 The disciples followed Jesus into the boat and when you follow Jesus there will still be problems, life crises, and difficulties.
 He told us that in John 16:33, “In this world you will have trouble, but take heart, I have overcome the world”.